 Super soft and full of cinnamon – this Snickerdoodle Cookie recipe is sure to be a hit!
 They’re one of our Most Requested cookie recipes and always get so many compliments!

-I LOVE Snickerdoodles!
-My family searched for the best Snickerdoodle Recipe for a long time, and we finally found THE ONE.
+I LOVE Snickerdoodle Cookies!
+My family searched for the best Snickerdoodle recipe for a long time, and we finally found THE ONE.
 We’ve been using it for as long as I can remember now.
-I wish my mom could remember where she found it, but she thinks it’s from an old family friend.
+It’s just as classic as our Favorite Chocolate Chip Cookies and Sugar Cookies recipes.

 How to Make Snickerdoodles: